 Your pet wants you to read our newsletter.
 (Then give them a treat.)

-In most shelters, each dog’s kennel has a card on which the dog’s likely breed (or breeds) is indicated.
-Sometimes, they’re generic: Shepherd mix or Terrier mix.
-Sometimes they’re more specific —Husky/Dalmatian cross.
-And sometimes, they indicate a specific single breed.
-But the fact is, nearly all of these identifications of dog breeds are guesses.
+An online search will turn up many sites offering “tips on how to identify the breeds in a mixed-breed dog,” apps that purport to identify dog breeds from photographs and in most shelters, each dog’s kennel has a card on which the dog’s likely breed (or breeds) is indicated.
+The fact is, nearly all of these identifications of dog breeds are guesses.

-Yes, there are dog breed DNA tests, but shelters can’t afford to DNA test every dog.
+Yes, there are dog breed DNA tests, but most animal shelters can’t afford to DNA test every dog.
 Instead, they rely on staff members’ judgment to identify a dog’s breed based on their appearance.
 Some shelters have changed their breed labels to try to make this clear: “Looks like …” or “We guess that …” However, others go further and eliminate breed labels entirely.
-As a result, they say, the adoption process has been improved; in some places, adoption rates have improved as well.
-What’s the argument for eliminating breed labels?
-For many, the issue started with “Pit Bulls.”

 Identifying Dog Breeds Visually is Inaccurate